Nordskog/SkypeAutoBlock/README.md

+Skype ditched their native android app for a multi-platform webapp, making this module obsolete.
+___
 Simple Xposed Framework module that automatically denies (and reports as spam) all contact requests.

 The PC version of Skype will usually notice the contact request before mobile devices, but will update